 The main reason for walking up Steep Hill, though, is that when you get to the top, you can treat yourself to an ‘I Conquered Steep Hill’ cap or T-shirt or mug or keyring or fridge magnet or … ☺.

 Lincoln’s High Street not only offers great shopping opportunities but also some architectural gems not to be missed.
 These include High Bridge, half-timbered housing with the upper storeys jutting out over the River Witham.
 Built in about 1160, it is the oldest bridge in the UK that still has buildings on it.
-Also, the 15th-century Guildhall, home to Lincoln City Council, which is built around Stonebow, one of the ancient Roman gates of the city.
+The High Street also hosts a monthly farmer’s market as well as regular craft markets and other events.

 At the bottom end of town is the new shopping and entertainment area built around Brayford Pool, the oldest inland harbour in the UK.
 It was here in the first century BC that the first known settlement in Lincoln was sited.
 In recent years, since the building and expansion of Lincoln University, the area has been redeveloped and is now full of hotels, bars, restaurants and a multiplex cinema.
 In the summer months, you can also take a boat trip on the Brayford Belle!

 Housed in Lincoln’s old military barracks, the Museum of Lincolnshire Life is well worth a visit.
-It has a varied collection which celebrates the social history and culture of Lincolnshire and its people from 1750 to the present day.
+It has a varied collection that celebrates the social history and culture of Lincolnshire and its people from 1750 to the present day.

 There are fascinating recreations of old shops and house interiors as well as an extensive collection of farm machinery and military hardware, including several tanks.

-The Collection is the name for the newly-amalgamated City and County Museum and the Usher Gallery.
+The Collection is the name for the newly amalgamated City and County Museum and the Usher Gallery.